 }

-While arrays can be useful, since they are a primitive type and so can be very fast to use, they aren’t as flexible as the vector type.
+Although arrays can be useful because they’re a primitive type and therefore can be very fast to use, they aren’t as flexible as the vector type.
 The vector type is a similar collection type provided by the standard library that is allowed to grow or shrink in size.
-If you’re unsure whether to use an array or a vector, you should probably go with a vector, and we’ll discuss them in more detail in Chapter 8.
+If you’re unsure whether to use an array or a vector, you should probably use a vector: Chapter 8 discusses vectors in more detail.

-An example of when we might want to use an array rather than a vector is when storing the months of the year.
-It’s very unlikely that our program will need to add or remove months, so we can use an array since we know we will always have 12 items:
+An example of when you might want to use an array rather than a vector is when storing the months of the year.
+It’s very unlikely that our program will need to add or remove months, so you can use an array because you know it will always contain 12 items:

 let months = ["January", "February", "March", "April", "May", "June", "July",